Mayurhatte09/Mayurhatte09/README.md

 🎯 Aspiring **DevOps & Cloud Engineer**
 ☁️ Skilled in **AWS, Docker, Kubernetes, Linux**
 🔧 Interested in **Automation, CI/CD, and Cloud Infrastructure**
 📚 Always learning and building new projects
 🤝 Open to collaboration & networking

 ---
-## 🛠️ Skills & Tools
-☁️ AWS (EC2, S3, VPC, RDS, Lambda, CloudFormation)
-⚙️ DevOps (Docker, Kubernetes, Jenkins, GitHub Actions) 💻 Linux, Shell Scripting
-📊 Monitoring (CloudWatch, Prometheus, Grafana)

----